idugalic/digital-restaurant/drestaurant-apps/drestaurant-monolith/README.md

 *This is a thin layer which coordinates the application activity.
 It does not contain business logic.
 It does not hold the state of the business objects*

-Sometimes, you are simply being required to deliver HTTP/REST API

 A recurring question with CQRS and EventSourcing is how to put a synchronous HTTP front-end on top of an asynchronous CQRS back-end.

 In general there are two approaches: